Gravy77/milk_python_game/README.txt

 and other Python syntax to form a working game.
 The web interface uses html and css.
 It uses the flask module to create a virtual environment from which can be accessed as a web application.
 The game uses the session module to store session data.

-Please see the screenshots before attempting to run the web game.
+Please see the screenshots by downloading and extracting the screenshots.zip folder.

 ***Instructions***